AlbertoMaronilli/FoReco/README.md

 # FoReco
-Point Forecast Reconciliation - Provides classical (bottom-up), and optimal forecast reconciliation procedures for cross-sectional and temporal linearly constrained time series.
+This package is a partial conversion of the [FoReco](https://github.com/daniGiro/FoReco) package made for the R language by Daniele Girolimetto.
+It Provides classical (bottom-up), and optimal forecast reconciliation procedures for cross-sectional and temporal linearly constrained time series.